Video Content Marketing: Strategy and Examples

 • If your last article can be used as the basis of a streamlined 'Top 5' video?

 • Content showcasing your products/services: If you’re looking to generate leads, putting your product front and center is the way to go.
-It’s no surprise that marketers attribute product videos with the highest ROI, and are producing it more than any other content type.
+It’s no surprise that marketers attribute product videos with the highest ROI, and are producing it more than any other type.

 • Content that reflects your brand's values: Audiences love content that allows the brand’s personality to shine through.
-This brand-driven content type highlights the company’s missions, what it stands for, and how its employees bring those values to life.
+This type highlights the company’s missions, what it stands for, and how its employees bring those values to life.

 • Trendy content: Trends come and go, but hopping on a bandwagon often pays off.
 Riffing off viral internet trends, trendy content always goes down well with audiences and racks up top engagement.
 Jumping on trends is a great way to ensure your other content is seen to by working the algorithm to your advantage!

 • Funny and interactive content: Sometimes audiences just want to be entertained.
-Whether it’s about getting viewers involved or just having a good laugh, this content type is helping brands stand out and be more authentic.
+Whether it’s about getting viewers involved or just having a good laugh, this type is helping brands stand out and be more authentic.

-• Nostalgic and user-generated content: This content type is geared up for reaching niche audiences.
+• Nostalgic and user-generated content: This type is geared up for reaching niche audiences.
 And although highly engaging it should be used sparingly!

-Whatever types of videos you are intending to launch your strategy with, this step will give you a clear idea of the budget you will need to make available.
-In reality, content presenting a product will likely require a bigger budget than relatable content packed full of GIFs, or an interview, which is easy to create on your own with an intuitive video tool.
+Remember, a good video marketing strategy educates and entertains its audience at the same time.
+So be sure to integrate video storytelling into your strategy.
+This step will give you a clear idea of the budget you’ll need to make available.
+In reality, content presenting a product will likely require a bigger budget than relatable content packed full of GIFs, or an interview, which is easy to make on your own with an intuitive tool.

 5. Choose the right distribution channels

-To put it another way: you could create the most out-there, ground-breaking videos the world has ever encountered, but if you don't manage to distribute them properly to your target audience... the only person contributing toward that view count will be you.
+You can create the most out-there, ground-breaking videos the world has ever encountered, but if you don't manage to distribute them properly to your target audience... the only person contributing toward that view count will be you.

 So remember to list all the places online where you're active, like a digital marketing footprint.
-Sow your video seeds, and nurture a real passion for your business in your target market.

 Here’s some examples of distribution channels you may want to consider: